GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 3. Desktop computers and government issued mobile phones are to use a fork of FreeBSD.
 Prioritize the Wayland protocol.
 4. An agency that deals with software security shall come together and write an anti-virus, firewall, and a software sandbox written in SPARK.
 This suit of software shall be open source for civilian use.
 All network drivers are to be facilitated for SPARK programming.
 5. In the meantime, that agency should conduct a team of developers to explore the Zig programming language for baremetal programming, with anything non baremetal handled by Rust programmers.
 Prioritize a framekernel build for enhance security, and conduct audits the same way as OpenBSD.
 6. Utilize the RISC-V architecture once it is stabilized.
-Given it's open nature, apply encryption.
+Given it's open nature, apply encryption and audit other vulnerabilities.

 ---